GitHubSergio/photodiary/README.md

 **Comments**: Nothing really unusual on this it was like creating a base InputField from the <input /> tag in React Web.
 Nice to implement a custom hooks for the field
 **value** and **onChangeText**.

 This login form is also reused for the signup screen.
-It renders two additional fields based on the route name extracted with the hook useRoute.
+It renders two additional fields based on the route name extracted with the hook **useRoute**.

 ```
 ...